Jating73/blog-app-nextjs/posts/duolingo-german-practice.md

 Excuse me, the tea is cold - Entschuldigung, der Tee is kalt
 Here is the salt - Hier ist das salz
 Here is the menu - Hier is die Speisekarte
 Here is the sausage - Hier is die Wurst

+## (Day 16)

+### Words -

+Die Rechnung - The check
+Der Kellner - The waiter
+Das Essen - The food
+Der Tee - The tea
+Das Wasser - The water
+Das Ei - The egg

+### Sentence -

+Delicious!
+The food here is very good - Lecker!, Das Essen ist sehr gut Oh, the food is here - Oh, das essen ist hier
+The pizza is too big - Die Pizza ist zu groß
+The food is too cold - Das Essen ist zu kalt